ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 SELECT count() FROM table WHERE u64 * i32 == 10 AND u64 * length(s) >= 1234
 ```

-Data skipping indexes can also be created composite columns:
+Data skipping indexes can also be created on composite columns:

 ```sql
 -- on columns of type Map: